haberalan/react-typescript-organizer/README.md

 - JWT authentication
 - CRUD of todos
 - CRUD users
-- Projects for more than one user

 # To do

 - Finish app
-- Add notes
-- Add expenses
 - Make it responsive

 ## Installation